 - Two important areas of your gut that need your attention.

 - Seven clues that tell you your gut may not be functioning well.

 - Common mistakes that people make to ignore what is going on in their bodies.

-Building a healthy digestive system is one of the most important things you can do right now to protect yourself from pathogens, toxins, viruses, diseases and any imbalances that living in the 21st century places on your system.
+Building a healthy digestive system is one of the most important things you can do right now to protect yourself from pathogens, toxins, viruses, diseases and any imbalances that living in the 21st-century places on your system.

-Research over the last two decades has told us that gut health is critical to overall health and wellness, and that an unhealthy gut contributes to a wide range of diseases including diabetes, obesity, a range of autoimmune diseases, rheumatoid arthritis, depression, chronic fatigue syndrome and more.
+Research over the last two decades has told us that gut health is critical to overall health and wellness and that an unhealthy gut contributes to a wide range of diseases including diabetes, obesity, a range of autoimmune diseases, rheumatoid arthritis, depression, chronic fatigue syndrome and more.

 If you make your gut health a high priority this year you will create a life of great health, high productivity, and active longevity.
-A digestive health revolution is underway and we now know what goes on in the gut when it is compromised, how to heal it, and get on with your life.
-Before we get into what’s causing gut problems it is important to understand that there are two important aspects to digestive health.
+A digestive health revolution is underway and we now know what goes on in the gut when it is compromised, how to heal it and get on with your life.
+Before we get into what’s causing gut problems it is important to understand that there are two important aspects of digestive health.
 They are:

 - The intestinal microbiome. (also see Go For Gut Health: Part I), Previously known as gut flora.
 This is the trillions of microbes or bacteria that live in your gut to keep it healthy, and healthy depends on what has gone on your gut.
 There are four kinds of microbial activities: